The Ordinary’s New Serum Is Special; Take It From A Serious Retinoid Fan

 Without taking you back to chemistry class, retinal comes under the retinoid umbrella — essentially, skincare ingredients which are derived from vitamin A. Unless you’re a serious skincare enthusiast, you might find the world of retinoids confusing, and I don’t blame you.
 To make things easier, I imagine the retinoid family as a three-tiered pyramid: At the bottom, you’ll find retinyl palmitate or retinyl esters, which are the weakest form of retinoid found in skincare products.
 In the middle you have retinol, which is stronger and arguably the most popular version on the market.
 Retinal, also referred to as retinaldehyde, sits above that, making it a more potent ingredient than the rest.
 As such, it’s a lot more efficient than traditional forms of retinol; experts say that it works at least 11 times faster.
 It’s no wonder, then, that The Ordinary is tapping into its value.

 The percentage of retinal in this serum is 0.2%, and for a retinoid, it’s quite a high concentration.
 The star ingredient is suspended in an “emulsion” that boasts a lightweight, gel-cream texture that sinks into the skin quickly.
 It also features synthetic oat analogues: a component found inside (you guessed it) the humble breakfast oat.
 But don’t underestimate it.
-According to the brand, oat is a substantially moisturizing ingredient that helps to mitigate the discomfort and dryness that can occur when using retinoid serums.
-Interestingly, countless brands are beginning to harness the power of oats in soothing skincare like Aveeno and The Inkey List.
+According to the brand, oat is a substantially moisturising ingredient that helps to mitigate the discomfort and dryness that can occur when using retinoid serums.
+Interestingly, countless brands are beginning to harness the power of oats in soothing skincare like Aveeno, The Inkey List and Cetraben.

 AdvertisementADVERTISEMENT